LxttleSplat420/Vuetify-playground/README.md

 ## Development Server

-Start the development server on `http://localhost:3000`:
+Start the development server on `http://localhost:3000`: by running one of the commands below

 ```bash
 # npm